- Medical Student Core Clerkship

 Faculty and residents projects are part of the dynamic activities occurring in the research area of our department.
 Many recent peer-reviewed publications have resulted.

 The Department of Obstetrics and Gynecology offers the region's most comprehensive approach to osteoporosis research, prevention, evaluation and treatment.
 The evaluation identifies a woman's risk for osteoporosis by considering her age, weight and history of hormone intake.
 Should her history indicate the need, the patient is additionally screened with a DEXA scan of the spine and hip.
-This medical history and physical examination are combined into a computerized report that is sent to both the patient and her primary care physician.
 In addition to osteoporosis evaluation, an entire regimen for care and rehabilitation is available.